The Puntillitas Fritas or fried baby squid as they are called in English is a very popular food from Southern Spain.

-Even though there is no particular date of creation of this dish, it is believed that sailors from the third-century A.C were the first ones to introduce different types of fried fish plates.
+Even though there is no particular date of creation of this dish, it is believed that sailors from the third century A.C were the first ones to introduce different types of fried fish plates.

-This blog is supported by you, dear reader.
+You, dear reader, support this blog.
 If you purchase through a link, we earn a small commission.
 As an Amazon Affiliate, we earn from qualifying purchases.

 Background of the Dish